Ghost-ikon/sirius-commands/README.md

 `promote <username>` - Promotes someone in the bot's party. :link: :crown:
 `kick <username>` - Kicks someone from the bot's party. :link: :crown:
+`send <message>` - Send a message to the party chat. :link:
 `hide` - Hides all party members. :link: :crown:
+`unhide` - Unhides all party members. :link: :crown:
+`leave` - Leave the party. :link:

 #### More commands coming soon!